g-udi/gaudi-bash/bin/bats-core/README.md

     $ docker run -it bats/bats:latest /opt/bats/test

-To run a test suite from a directory called `test` in the current directory of your local machine, mount in a volume and direct Bats to its path inside the
+To run a test suite from your local machine, mount in a volume and direct Bats to its path inside the container:
-container:

-    $ docker run -it -v "${PWD}:/code" bats/bats:latest test
+    $ docker run -it -v "$(pwd):/code" bats/bats:latest /code/test

-> `/code` is the working directory of the Docker image. "${PWD}/test" is the
-> location of the test directory on the local machine.

 This is a minimal Docker image.
 If more tools are required this can be used as a base image in a Dockerfile using `FROM <Docker image>`.
 In the future there may